CI-Tom/pub-quiz-challenge/README.md

   - Fixed bug where program restarted if incorrect topic was selected.
 Now the user is notified of an incorrect entry and given the option to choose again.

   - Fixed bug that accepts empty/invalid entry for name.
-User is informed that there must be an entry and it must only consist of letters
+User is informed that there must be an entry and it must only consist of letters.
+The program also requires a minimum of two letters to be entered.

   - Fixed bug that accepts empty/invalid entry when asked if the user wants to play again.
 User is informed that only Y or N is accepted(lower case is also accepted).